 Why are my transactions negative?

-Can I see each and every data session in this Billing Statement?
+Can I see each and every data session?

 Why are there so may charges for $0.25 or $0.26?